pinobatch/lorom-template/README.md

 * sprite drawing and animation, with horizontal flipping
 * makefile-controlled conversion of graphics to tile data in both 2-bit-per-pixel and 4-bit-per-pixel formats
-* booting the SPC700 audio CPU
+* booting the S-SMP (SPC700 audio CPU)
 * writing SPC700 code using 65C02 syntax using blargg's
   [SPC700 macro pack] for ca65
-* basic use of SPC700 timers to control playback
+* use of SPC700 timers to control playback
+* reading a sequence of pitches and converting them to frequencies
 * makefile-controlled compression of sampled sound to BRR format
 * creating an SPC700 state file for SPC music players

 Concepts not illustrated:

-* checksum in internal header (yet)
 * a 512-byte header for obsolete floppy-based copiers
+* S-CPU/S-SMP communication to play sound effects or change songs

 [SPC700 macro pack]: http://forums.nesdev.com/viewtopic.php?p=121690#p121690